SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 **Revision**
 You won’t believe what Jonathan Majors admitted about his past in this new audio clip

 1. Does the content in the revised version accurately reflect the content of the source text?
-- [ ] Yes
+:black_square_button: Yes
-- [x] No
+:white_check_mark: No
-    :black_square_button: Misrepresentation  :black_square_button: Addition  :heavy_check_mark: Omission
+    :black_square_button: Misrepresentation  :black_square_button: Addition  :white_check_mark: Omission

-2. Style
+2. Is the language style of the revised headline appropriate?
-- [x] Yes
+:white_check_mark: Yes
-- [ ] No
+:black_square_button: No

-:heavy_check_mark: The revision differs in tone or emotion compared to the original
+:white_check_mark: The revision differs in tone or emotion compared to the original

 **Explanation**:
 The revision omits details about Jonathan Majors' confession about his aggressive behaviour.
 The phrase "You won't believe" adds sensationalism not present in the original headline.